What Is Behavioral Psychology? Definition And Applications

 Therapeutic Behavioral Psychology

 Behavioral psychology is used in therapeutic applications in many situations.
-The most common way for behaviorism to be used is in the treatment of autistic or troubled children.
-The behavioral analysis combined with conditioning can help autistic, and other mentally disabled children learn new skills and techniques.
+The most common way for behaviorism to be used is in the treatment of children with autism The behavioral analysis combined with conditioning can help children with mental health conditions, such as autism, to learn new skills and techniques.
 Other ways that behavioral psychology is applied to therapeutic practices include aversion therapy, contingency management, and systematic desensitization.

 Building And Breaking Habits

 Adults will also benefit from some behavioral psychology applications.
 It is behavioral psychology that shapes how people break bad habits or create new healthy habits.
-Every book, article, tip, and trick that you will read about making or breaking habits is based on behavioral psychology.
+Just about every book, article, tip, and trick that you will read about making or breaking habits is based on behavioral psychology.
 Habits are typically formed through classical conditioning, while bad habits are broken through operant conditioning.

 Behavioral psychology has shaped how we teach our children in today's society.
 The entire public school system is based on behaviorism.
 Children are rewarded for learning, and associations are built to help them learn new skills, information, and behaviors.
 Parents use operant conditioning to teach their children right from wrong and to teach them the rules of the household and society.
 Without the studies in behavioral psychology that occurred between 1910 and 1950, the way we raise our children could look very different.